Sandeep-BlackHat/Sandeep-BlackHat/README.md

 <img src="https://media.giphy.com/media/d8KefZiJ2ae0VMAmsi/giphy.gif" height ='250' align = 'left' />
 <br>
 <br>
-A budding software and I believe in hard work and here I am driven towards earning your trust, taking care of encryption, authentication for improving websites and provide better security, also a web developer, coder and BasketBall Lover!
+<strong>A budding software and I believe in hard work and here I am driven towards earning your trust, taking care of encryption, authentication for improving websites and provide better security, also a web developer, coder and BasketBall Lover!
 I always look for oppurtinties to prove my self, and to light up the room and people around me.
-And after all this I am a Proud Indian and Son on Brave Indian Amry Person.
+And after all this I am a Proud Indian and Son on Brave Indian Amry Person.</strong>
 <br>
 <br>
 <br>